-MAPT 606 Evangelism in the Contemporary Church & World
+MAPT 606 Evangelism in the Contemporary Church & World 3 SH

 Students engage theological foundations of Christian evangelism in today's global context.
 Students explore various models of theological praxis from the early to the contemporary church.
 Particular emphasis is given to contemporary strategies for evangelism and theological criteria for critical evaluation.
-This course fulfills the evangelism requirement for election to probationary membership and commissioning in The United Methodist Church as specified in The Book of Discipline.
+This course fulfills the evangelism requirement for election to probationary membership and commissioning in The United Methodist Church as specified in The Book of Discipline and fulfills a requirement for certification in Evangelism by the United Methodist Church.

-MAPT 608 Teaching/Learning: Foundations for Christian Education
+MAPT 608 Teaching/Learning: Foundations for Christian Education 3 SH

 This course surveys historical, theological, and philosophical bases of Christian Education with attention to ways that people learn.
 It includes how to facilitate learning, what to teach, choosing and creating appropriate curriculum resources.
 It is the foundational course for anyone engaged in educational ministries.
-This course meets the requirements for certification in Christian Education for The United Methodist Church.
+This course meets the requirements for certification in Christian Education for The United Methodist Church and Children's Ministry.

-MAPT 609 Servant Leadership in the Church
+MAPT 609 Servant Leadership in the Church 3 SH

 An introduction to the administrative and educational ministries of the Church.
 This course involves an examination of leadership styles, church organizational structures, group processes, recruitment and training as both professional and lay persons join together in the Christian Educational ministry of the Church.
 May be taken by non-degree students for undergraduate credit.
+This course fulfills one of the requirements for certification in the United Methodist Church.

-MAPT 611 Ministries with Children and Families
+MAPT 611 Ministries with Children and Families 3 SH

 This course assists Christian religious educators with their ministries with children and families.
 Students learn prevalent developmental theories and philosophies about accompanying children, parents, siblings and other significant mentors on their spiritual journeys.
 They examine resources, programs, weekday education, policies, supervision, and methodologies for effective ways that the church can meet the needs of contemporary families.
+This course fulfills one of the requirements for certification in the United Methodist Church.

-MAPT 612 Adolescent World
+MAPT 612 Adolescent World 3 SH

 A course designed to develop an understanding of youth in today's world.
 Attention will be given to the personal, moral, social and religious development of youth and how these factors impact the educational ministry with youth.
+This course fulfills one of the requirements for certification in youth ministry through the United Methodist Church.

-MAPT 613 Ministries with Youth
+MAPT 613 Ministries with Youth 3 SH

-A survey of practical strategies for Christian Education with youth.
+A survey of practical strategies for Christian education with youth.
 A major focus of the course will be the exploration of resources and the development of program planning for a ministry with youth in the local church.
+This course fulfills one of the requirements for certification in Youth Ministry through the United Methodist Church.

-MAPT 614 Ministries with Adults
+MAPT 614 Ministries with Adults 3 SH

 This course examines the development of adults as they move through the various stages of adult life.
-The transitions in the adult life will be the basis for surveying approaches to the Christian Education with adults, including ways adults learn, faith development and resources for program planning with adults.
+The transitions in the adult life will be the basis for surveying approaches to the Christian education with adults, including ways adults learn, faith development and resources for program planning with adults.
+This course fulfills a requirement for certification in Older Adult Ministries in the United Methodist Church.

-MAPT 615 Systematic Theology in the Contemporary World
+MAPT 615 Systematic Theology in the Contemporary World 3 SH

-This course wil examine the contemporary Christian theological understanding of God, sin/evil, Jesus Christ, salvation, church and ethics.
+This course will examine the contemporary Christian theological understanding of God, sin/ evil, Jesus Christ, salvation, church and ethics.
 From exploration of these perspectives, students will begin to formulate and articulate their own theological beliefs.

-MAPT 616 Critical Issues in Christian Ethics
+MAPT 616 Critical Issues in Christian Ethics 3 SH